PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 passes 78 tests and fixes both ownership boundaries.
 No model conversion or inference was run.

+Dependency-safe split-point discovery no longer rescans every operator edge for every candidate boundary.
+One producer/consumer pass builds backward-edge invalid ranges and forward crossing-set start/end events, preserving the exact legacy report.
+Two hundred fixed-seed random graphs, including non-topological edges and duplicate output names, match the former algorithm exactly; a 256-op instrumentation fixture proves each input/output edge list is read once.
+All eight focused split-planner tests pass.
+A local synthetic 2,000-op chain microbenchmark improved from 0.405299s to 0.010556s (38.4x) on this host.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted